REPERTORY ONSTAGE LEARNING Experience

-SAS Performing Arts Studios offers a performance-driven program called ROLE (Repertory Online Learning Events).
+SAS Performing Arts Studios offers a performance-driven program called ROLE (Repertory Online Learning Experience).
 This program is designed for the aspiring professional performer whose goal is to become a complete artist.
-All of our studios focus on acting, role preparation, languages/diction, appearance, audition techniques, and the business of performance.
+Each studio will focus on their specific genre of performance.
 At various times during the year, we will offer master classes by visiting artists.
 Our program is designed and conducted to be supportive, friendly, and constructive for all who attend.
-Participants learn and polish their skills while studying, rehearsing, and performing.
-They typically range in experience from university undergraduates to working professionals.
+In the "ROLE" program , participants study, create, focus, achieve and perform.

 The studios are separated into distinct divisions as follows (Click on the program you are interested in):